clulab/nlp-reading-group/conference_summaries/emnlp2022.md

 ### SQUIRE: A Sequence-to-sequence Framework for Multi-hop Knowledge Graph Reasoning
 **Mihai's comments**: Several multi-hop reasoning methods that operate over knowledge graphs (KG) use reinforcement learning (RL).
 This paper reframes the task as an encoder-decoder problem, where the decoder generates the multi-hop path in the KG.
 They show that this approach converges much faster than RL and works at least as well.

+### Rescue Implicit and Long-tail Cases: Nearest Neighbor Relation Extraction
+**Mihai's comments**: Addresses long-tail examples for relation extraction (RE).
+At inference time, they use the representation of the test example to find the closest k examples.
+Then, they aggregate the prediction probabilities of these neighbors to produce a more robust prediction for the given test examples.

+###
+**Mihai's comments**:

+###
+**Mihai's comments**:

 ###
 **Mihai's comments**: